MidnightDreamerX17/skill20/Trappings/NamedItems.md

 ### Short Weapons

 Mary's Chisel +1 (Dagger) (2,000 gold) - Finesse weapon.
 Concealable.
 1d4+1 chaos damage.
 If the target is currently capable of shapeshifting, or is under any sort of *Polymorph* effect, then it takes double damage from Mary's Chisel.

+Tanto of Rashomon +2 (Tanto) (8,000 gold) - Finesse weapon.
+Concealable.
+Chaotic Neutral.
+1d6+2 chaos damage.
+It carves stories that can change depending on one's perspective.

 ### Spears, Rods, and Staves